 Read on and I’ll share with you some strategies you can use immediately.

-Setting up a JV arrangement can be tricky.
 The most obvious and direct route is to pay either a finders fee or a commission for incoming leads or sales.

 While it’s smart to pay for leads of known buyers who are “hot”, there are other less direct ways that work just as well or better.